 Were establishments like The Mineshaft, The St. Marks Baths, The Adonis, The David and other X-rated theatres and venues responsible for AIDS?
 No, not really.
 They certainly didn’t help.
 But they were not the cause.
 The city closed these establishments and still men gay men persisted having unprotected sex.
 Once one club was closed they moved to one that was still open, after the clubs were gone they went to the porn theatres, and after the porn theatres they went to Central Park, back to the bars and by then the internet came into play If half the time, money and effort that NYC spent on closing these spots went to Health Education and planning with the gay community the stigma of gay sex would have been much different.
 Now please don’t get me wrong.
 I am not saying that places like the Mineshaft and others were innocent when it came to the spread of AIDS.
 But in reality they played a very small part of the overall problem which was the lack of information, education, and research.

 I have many friends who did not make it through the 80’s because of that cursed disease.
-But as much as I still love them and weep over thier loss to this day, but in the end, especially in the mid-late 80’s it was their responsibility to take precautions and protections.
+But as much as I still love them and weep over their loss to this day, as callous as it sounds in the end especially in the mid-late 80’s it was their responsibility to take precautions and use protection .
 If you didn’t you played Russian roulette.
-And while GMHC and ACT-UP! did their best.
-New York City and our Government ignored the real problem.
+And while some men dodged the bullet many more lost.
+At that time GMHC and ACT-UP! did their best but New York City and our Government ignored the real problem.
 AIDS, HIV education and finding a cure.
-New York City’s answer was to close the clubs.
+New York City’s answer was to close the clubs and “clean up” NYC.
 The Governments answer under Reagan was to ignore the problem and let gay men die.

 I am a survivor of that time.

 I remember, I mourn, and I go on.

 I have my memories of that time both good and bad and I must embrace them all and can never forget.